Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

 * Based on the choice of SSL type made above, you'll need to refer to to the `./config/proxy/traefik.production.toml` file for further configuration instructions.

-## Step 4A: On Local - (Optional) changes for docker-compose.production.yml
+## Step 4A: On Local - (Optional) Changes for "docker-compose.production.yml"

 This section is for optional changes for the `docker-compose.production.yml`, end-users do not have feel like they have to make any choices here and can continue to **Step 4** as needed.